-Let’s first quickly review what bruising actually is.
+Let’s first quickly review what bruising is.
 Bruising is a result of capillaries (ie. small blood vessels) being damaged which then leak blood into the surrounding tissue.
-On the other hand you can have swelling without bruising.
+On the other hand, you can have swelling without bruising.
 This swelling is called edema.

-In addition to the type of surgery you also have to expect that all dogs are individuals and therefore there are simply going to be some dogs that bruise easier than other.
+In addition to the type of surgery you also have to expect that all dogs are individuals and therefore there are simply going to be some dogs that bruise easier than others.

-After the first three days you can start to incorporate gentle massage to the area.
+After the first three days, you can start to incorporate gentle massage into the area.
 You always want to start at the bottom and gently massage upwards towards the core of the body.
-At this point you can also start moist heat therapy, which they then relax, the affected muscle, improve local blood flow and help to heal the area quicker.
+At this point, you can also start moist heat therapy, which then relaxes, the affected muscle, improve local blood flow and help to heal the area quicker.

 If the bruise appears to be getting worse at any point make sure you call your veterinarian.